addiscent/vagrant-ruby-rails/README.md

 #### "/vagrant" and "/workspace"

-The guest vbox "/vagrant" subdirectory is sync'd by Vagrant to a directory you created earlier on the host, the one named (herein) "vagrant-ruby".
+The guest vbox "/vagrant" subdirectory is sync'd by _Vagrant_ to a directory you created earlier on the host, the one named (herein) "vagrant-ruby".
 The guest vbox "/vagrant" subdirectory and the host "vagrant-ruby" directory, for practical purposes, can be considered as being the same directory; they are effectively "mapped into one".
 Prove it to yourself by entering :

-  $ ls -l /vagrant
++$ ls -l /vagrant

 Note that the guest vbox's Vagrantfile and .sh provisioning BASH files, among others, are listed.